whiteout-io/mail/README.md

 We take the privacy of your data very seriously.
 Here are some of the technical details:

 * Messages are [encrypted end-to-end ](http://en.wikipedia.org/wiki/End-to-end_encryption) using the [OpenPGP](http://en.wikipedia.org/wiki/Pretty_Good_Privacy) standard.
 This means that only you and your correspondents can read your mail.
-Your messages and private PGP key are encrypted at rest on your computer and are never sent to our our servers.
+Your messages and private PGP key are stored encrypted on your computer and are never sent to our our servers.

 * Like most native email clients whiteout mail uses raw [TCP sockets](http://developer.chrome.com/apps/socket.html) to communicate directly with your mail server via IMAP/SMTP.